Ponoko/ponoko-api-csharp/README.md

 ### Internet
 The domain repositories require access to the internet.
-There is a default implementation (SystemInternet) which uses System.Net classes.
+There is a default implementation (`SystemInternet`) expressed in terms of the `System.Net` classes.

 ### AuthorizationPolicy
+`SystemInternet` requires an `AuthorizationPolicy`.
-SystemInternet requires an AuthorizationPolicy.
-There are two to choose from: **OAuthAuthorizationPolicy** and **SimpleKeyAuthorizationPolicy**.
+There are two default implementations choose from: `OAuthAuthorizationPolicy` and `SimpleKeyAuthorizationPolicy`.

 See `Examples\About_authorization` for usage instructions.

 ## Examples/How-to

-There is a fully-executable specification in __Ponoko.Api.Acceptance.Tests.Examples__.
+There is a fully-executable specification in `Ponoko.Api.Acceptance.Tests.Examples`.

 First you will need to satisfy some dependencies: